-Context: Under Deep Ocean Mission, it is proposed to develop, test and demonstrate the mining technology for harvesting of polymetallic nodules from the Test Mine Site (TMS) in the allocated area of 75000 sq. km in the Central Indian Ocean Basin (CIOB).
+Under Deep Ocean Mission it is proposed to develop, test, and demonstrate the mining technology for harvesting polymetallic nodules from the Test Mine Site (TMS) in the allocated area of 75000 sq. km in the Central Indian Ocean Basin (CIOB).

-- The Deep Ocean Mission is proposed to be a Central Sector Scheme and no separate allocation for States is envisaged.
+- This Mission is proposed to be a Central Sector Scheme and no separate allocation for States is envisaged.
 The funds are expected to be allocated based on the above estimates.

-- The Deep Ocean Mission is proposed as multi-ministerial multi-disciplinary programme with emphasis on development of deep sea technology, exploration of deep sea mineral resources and biodiversity, acquisition of a research vessel for exploration, deep sea observations, and capacity building.
+- The Deep Ocean Mission is proposed as a multi-ministerial multi-disciplinary program with an emphasis on the development of deep-sea technology, exploration of deep-sea mineral resources and biodiversity, acquisition of a research vessel for exploration, deep-sea observations, and capacity building.

-- Ministry of Earth Sciences is the nodal agency for implementing the programme.
+- Ministry of Earth Sciences is the nodal agency for implementing the program.